 - Oaxaca cheese – Shredded Oaxaca cheese is my first pick for these tacos.

-- Limes – a squeeze of fresh lime puts these tacos over the top!
+- Lime wedges – a squeeze of fresh lime puts these tacos over the top!

 And because I’m all about flavor, I’m topping these birria tacos with a delish onion topping and chipotle crema.
 To make these, you’ll need: